-This cycad Trunk is up to 4m high and has a diameter of up to 60cm.
+Description.
+This cycad Trunk may reach to 4m high and has a diameter of up to 60cm.
 It may sucker from the base.
 This cycad is woody with almost palm-like trees.

-Cycads are unique Gymnosperms with compound leaves.
-Pinnately compound Leaves are straight, up to 1,40+m long and may be slightly twisted or recurved towards the apex.
+All Cycads are unique Gymnosperms with pinnately compound Leaves (leaflets arranged along either side of the leaf rachis or central stalk like a feather) and are moderately keeled.
+Here the leaves are relatively straight and up to 1,7m long.
+The leaf apex may be slightly twisted or recurved.
 Leaf bases remaining on the tree after the leaves have fallen.
-Leaves are persistent – lasting longer than 1 year.
-Rachis (main axis bearing flowers or leaflets) is blue, straight and slightly stiff.
-Leaflets are bluish green and concolorous (uniform colour).
+Leaves are slightly persistent – lasting longer than 1 year.
+The Rachis (main axis bearing flowers or leaflets) is slightly stiff.
+The straight Petiole (leaf stalk) has up to 6 prickles.
+The non-overlapping Leaflets are bluish green or silver and almost concolorous (uniform colour).
 They turn slightly yellow.
-Each leaflet is up to 21cm long and up to 2cm wide.
+Each leaflet is up to 24 x 2cm.
 The median leaflets are the largest.
-Leaves are moderately keeled.
-Opposite leaflets are arranged at about 110° on the rachis.
+The opposite leaflets are arranged at about 110° on the rachis.
 The lowest leaflets are reduced to prickles.
-Parallel Veins are clearly visible and stomata (structure utilising 2 guard cells, which, unlike lenticels, can control the gaseous exchange between the plant and the surrounding atmosphere) occur on both surfaces.
-The Margin is entire (with a continuous margin, not in any way indented but may be hairy) or with 1 or 2 small spines on both sides.
-The base of Petiole (stalk of a leaf) is without a prominent collar.
+Parallel Veins are clearly visible and Stomata (structure utilising 2 guard cells, which, unlike lenticels, can control the gaseous exchange between the plant and the surrounding atmosphere) occur on both surfaces.
+The Margin is either entire (with a continuous margin, not in any way indented but may be hairy) or with up to 3 small spines.
+The base of Petiole (stalk of a leaf) has a prominent collar.

-This tree is Dioecious (having male and female cones on separate plants).
-Cones are initially bluish green and turn yellow at maturity.
+This tree is dioecious (having male and female cones on separate plants).
+The initially bluish green Cones turn yellow at maturity.
 They are borne on distinct stalks over 6cm long.
-4-7 yellow Male cones are produced.
-Each cone is up to 50 x 2cm.
-Male cones produce motile sperm.
-There are up to 5 Female cones which are yellow and have naked ovules.
-Each cone is up to 60 x 20cm.
-They are insect pollinated.
-Birds, monkeys and baboons disperse Seeds.
-They consume the outer covering and the seeds are discarded.
+4-7 yellow Male cones develop.
+There are up to 5 yellow Female cones which are and have naked ovules.
+The oblong Seeds are up to 4,5 x 3cm.

 Distribution & Ecology